Where to Stay in Belize City

 From budget-friendly hostels to luxury hotels, here's what's available.

-Best for: Budget travelers and those seeking local interaction
+Best for: Solo travelers & couples wanting local interaction

 Booking Tips